Residents' handbook and purchaser’s information pack

-- Contribution into the Reserve Funds for renewals and planned and cyclical works
+- Contribution to the Reserve Funds for renewals and planned and cyclical works.

 Other household costs

 Your utility bills will be similar to those of any homeowner.
-You are responsible for arranging and paying for Council Tax, gas, water, electricity, telephone, internet access and television licence.
-Although building insurance is covered by your lease, you are responsible for arranging and paying for contents insurance for your own belongings.
+You're responsible for arranging and paying for Council Tax, gas, water, electricity, telephone, internet access and television licence.
+Although buildings insurance is covered by your lease, you're responsible for arranging and paying for contents insurance for your own belongings.

 Your lease sets out when ground rent and service charges are due.
-You will need to pay by direct debit.
-All payments are due as long as you still own your property, even if you have moved out for any reason.
+You'll need to pay by direct debit.
+All payments are due as long as you still own your property, even if you've moved out for any reason.

-If you have any difficulty making a payment, it is important that you contact us immediately.
+If you have any difficulty making a payment, it's important that you contact us immediately.
 We can provide advice and assistance on debt and benefit entitlement, and can arrange a repayment plan with you.

 Failure to pay ground rent or service charges when due is a breach of your lease.
 Under the terms of your lease, we may charge interest on late payments.
-You will also be charged for any legal costs incurred in recovering the debt.
-Your home is at risk if you do not keep up payments.
+You'll also be charged for any legal costs incurred in recovering the debt.
+Your home is at risk if you don't keep up with payments.